Miami Car Accident Lawyers

 What Caused Your Car Accident?

-One of the leading causes of accidents is driver error.
-With the prevalence of technology, crashes caused by distracted driving have skyrocketed.
-Even if an accident was caused by another driver's negligence, proving they are liable for your injuries, damaged property, and more can be complicated, especially if there are multiple vehicles and variables involved.
+One of the leading causes of car accidents is driver error.
+With the prevalence of technology, car accidents caused by distracted driving have skyrocketed.
+Even if it was caused by a driver's negligence, proving that they are liable for your injuries, damaged property, and more can be complicated, especially if there are multiple vehicles and variables involved.

 - Distracted Driving

-While drunk driving is a pervasive problem, distracted driving may be a worse issue due to its prevalence throughout the nation.
+When the general public imagines causes of auto accidents, most people think about drinking and driving.
+While drunk driving is a pervasive problem, distracted driving may be a worse issue due to its prevalence.
 At any point in time, an approximate 660,000 drivers are trying to use their cells behind the wheel.
 In fact, cell phone use while driving is the cause of 1.6 million crashes each year.
 This makes texting and driving six times more likely to cause a car crash than drunk driving.
 However, the most horrifying statistic stems from teenage drivers.
 11 teenagers are killed daily due to texting and driving.
 When tallied over 12 months, texting kills over 4,000 teens every year.